 [Comments]:

 [Apple] If it is absent, what is UE behavior?
 Similar to L207, we prefer to just make it mandatory at the late stage of Rel-19 since there is no RAN1 agreement on the behavior of absence.

+[Rapporteur] RAN2 should wait for an updated higher layer parameter list from RAN1 first.

 L209